mignon-p/TreeOrnament/README.md

 number to be on the actual back of the board, where it doesn't disrupt the esthetics of the ornament.

+I recommend ordering more boards than you need, because some of the boards will have cosmetic defects.
+(They still work fine electrically, but just don't make an ornament that looks as nice.)
+In particular, the FR4 appears to have some red writing on it in places, so every now and then that will show up in the trunk of a tree.

 ## License

 This design is licensed under the